pkhuong/pkhuong.github.io/source/_posts/2021-01-11-stuff-your-logs.markdown

 bytes follow in the initial block.
 If the initial \\(\mathtt{blen} = 252\\), the literal bytes are immediately followed by the next block's decoded contents.
-Otherwise, we must first append an implicit `0xfe 0xfd` stuff sequence... which may be the artificial stuff sequence that mark the end of every record.
+Otherwise, we must first append an implicit `0xfe 0xfd` sequence... which may be the artificial reserved sequence that mark the end of every record.

 Every subsequent block comes with a two-byte size prefix, in little-endian